Non-Markovian renormalization of optomechanical exceptional points: Theoretical model

 The theoretical model consists of a linearized optomechanical system with red-sideband drive, where the cavity optical field couples to the micromechanical Brownian motion of one of the mirrors, as shown in Fig. (\ref{fig1}).
 The coherent part of the dynamics, i.e., the optomechanical dynamics, is described by the following Hamiltonian in a frame rotating with the control-laser frequency (setting $\hbar = 1$) \cite{Kippenberg_2007,Aspelmeyer_2014}:

 where $\Delta$ is the detuning of the control laser from the cavity resonance, $\omega_m$ is the eigenfrequency of the mechanical oscillator, and $G$ is the linearized optomechanical coupling, proportional to the square root of the input power of the control drive, i.e., $G \propto \sqrt{P_{\rm in}}$.
 The above Hamiltonian is obtained from the nonlinear radiation-pressure-type optomechanical Hamiltonian by linearizing the cavity field about the control drive \cite{Kippenberg_2007,Aspelmeyer_2014}, so $(a,a^\dagger)$ are the operators describing the cavity optical fluctuations and $(b,b^\dagger)$ are their mechanical counterparts.
 The linearization has been supplemented by the rotating-wave approximation (in the resolved-sideband regime) near the red sideband, $\Delta \simeq -\omega_m$, thereby dropping the two-mode-squeezing terms and retaining only the beamsplitter interaction \cite{Kippenberg_2007,Aspelmeyer_2014}.
+By definition, $\omega_m$ denotes the calibrated baseline mechanical frequency of the effective red-sideband model, including the Bloch-Siegert-type shift associated with the counter-rotating terms being neglected in the rotating-wave approximation, while the static reactive shift generated by the mechanical bath is removed by the counterterm convention discussed in Appendix (\ref{appA}).
+In our analysis, we shall refer to $\omega_m$ as the bare mechanical frequency, in the restricted sense of this calibrated baseline frequency.

 Accounting for dissipation, the coupled set of quantum Langevin equations are

 where $\kappa $ is the optical damping rate, and the mechanical oscillator exhibits a non-Markovian damping.
 The input noises \cite{Gardiner_1985} are $a_{\rm in}(t)$ and $F(t)$.
 The optical input fluctuations admit the Markovian correlations